-GB-based companies that were downstream users or distributors prior to the end of the transition period, under EU REACH, will become importers at the point that when UK REACH enters into force.
+GB-based companies that were downstream users or distributors prior to the end of the transition period, under EU REACH, will become importers at the point when UK REACH enters into force.
 Article 127E of the statutory instrument (SI) implementing REACH in the UK provides the transitional provision for these GB-based legal entities.

-Downstream users and distributors under EU REACH are able to notify The Agency regarding the substances that they wish to continue importing into GB from the EU.
+Downstream users and distributors under EU REACH are able to notify HSE regarding the substances that they wish to continue importing into GB from the EU.
 This notification must be made within the first 300 days after end of the transition period.
 Once the notification is completed, your registration obligation is effectively deferred until up to 6 years plus 300 days after the end of the transition period.
 If you opt not to submit a notification, then either a full registration would be due for any substances imported at or above 1 tonne per year, or that import must cease.
 A non-GB based manufacturer, formulator or article producer can appoint a GB-based OR to submit notifications under Article 127E on behalf of their GB-based importers.
 This OR can only be appointed once UK REACH is in force.
 GB-based importers that were regarded as downstream users due to the appointment of an EU-based OR (under EU REACH) are also able to notify under Article 127E.
 A newly appointed GB-based OR can also make this notification on their behalf.

 A downstream user import notification (DUIN) is not a pre-registration.
 The concept of pre-registrations does not exist under UK REACH.

 Please note, having notified under Article 127E, you are not obliged to register unless you wish to continue importing the notified substance after 300 days plus either 2, 4 or 6 years of the end of the transition period.
 The registration deadline is dependent on the tonnage and/or hazard profile of the substance, more information can be found in the table below.